 With the recent release of RankBrain, Google is now able to bridge the gap between short-tail and long-tail keywords, making answer boxes even more effective at directly answering users’ queries.

-For example, prior to the HummingBird algorithm update, the answer box below would have bolded keywords like “seo specialist” with a definition.
+For example, prior to the HummingBird algorithm update, the featured snippet below would have bolded keywords like “seo specialist” with a definition.
 Now it highlights the answer to the user’s actual question (the salary):

 What do algorithm changes mean for answer box optimization?
 For starters, we know that answer boxes are appearing for more queries than ever before.
 This means that companies have a major opportunity to rank in Position 0 for direct long-tail and short-tail searches to ultimately address users’ questions more thoroughly.